nbeaver/why-linux-is-better/README.rst

 .. _file access is a nuisance: https://stackoverflow.com/questions/546504/how-do-i-make-windows-file-locking-more-like-unix-file-locking

 By contrast,
-on Linux it is not unusual for two different applications to share read access to a file, or one process to read a file another process is writing to, since applications do not lock files by default.
+on Linux it is not unusual for two different applications to share read access to the same file, or for one process to read a file while another process is writing to it, since applications do not lock files by default.

 ----------------------------